Walking Meditation: How to Meditate While Walking

 Instead of letting the mind wander away, be unfocused, dwell on problems, or daydream, why not bring it back to the present moment?

-While walking, you are out of your home, out of your place or work.
+While walking, you are out of your home, out of your place of work.

-Enjoy those moments that our away from the daily distractions, interruptions, and interferences.
-Give yourself the gift of living in the present moment, and just walk, without occupying your mind with thoughts, music or podcasts.
+Enjoy those moments away from the daily distractions, interruptions, and interferences.
+Give yourself the gift of living in the present moment, and walk, without occupying your mind with thoughts, music, or podcasts.

-You can lust appreciate the simple pleasure of walking.
+You can just appreciate the simple pleasure of walking.

-Walking while your mind is calm, aware of your surroundings, of nature, is a sort of meditation.
+Walking while your mind is calm and aware of your surroundings, is a sort of meditation.
 It’s walking meditation.

 It’s a great way to relax the body and the mind.